Erhannis/zeroconnect/README.md

 If you close your socket immediately after sending a message, the data may not finish sending.
 Not my fault; blame socket.

+`broadcast` uses MessageSockets, so if you're using a raw socket, be aware the message will be prefixed with a header, currently an 8 byte unsigned long representing the length of the subsequent message.
+See `MessageSocket`.

 ## License

 `zeroconnect` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.